 https://www.tate.org.uk/art/artworks/van-dyck-portrait-of-mary-hill-lady-killigrew-t07956 image released under Creative Commons CC-BY-NC-ND (3.0 Unported) Photo © Tate

-The plague had not gone away and there had been another outbreak in 1625 while the Leathersellers were sending in more petitions and the Glovers looking for other opportunities.
+The plague had not gone away and there had been another outbreak in 1625 while the Leathersellers were sending in more petitions against the Glovers independence and the Glovers were looking for other opportunities.
 King Charles understood small business and wanted to support the crafts.
-He liked spending money wo was keener than even Elizabeth to sell the patents and provide his staff with an income from searching and inspecting goods.
+He liked spending money so was keener than even Elizabeth to sell the patents and provide his staff with an income from searching and inspecting goods.
 He could reduce his staffing costs this way.

 There was another bout in 1636 and 1637 and it was this which delayed Lady Killigrew until 1638, as for nearly year there were no meetings.
 In the end on the 29th April 1638 the Privy Council awarded the Glovers a new Royal Charter, and that was something the Aldermen could not take away.